yaleyang5/yaleyang5/README.md

 - 🔭 I’m currently working as a Frontend Developer at [Joon Health](https://www.joonhealth.co/)!

-- 🌱 These days, I’m growing in Typescript, Postgres, and React-Native.
+- 🌱 These days, I’m actively developing an Expo app using Typescript, React-Native, and Tailwind.

 - ❓ Ask me about anything related to React and related technologies.